voothedoo/09-Accessibility/README.md

 # Accessibility

+**_[Link](https://travel-blog-alex-munteanu.netlify.app/)_ to a preview of the final project.**

 ## 📃 1 Description

-The assignment #9 from BeCode Ghent, Accessibility.
+The assignment **#9** from BeCode Ghent, Accessibility.
 The purpose of this project is to create a travel webiste taking in cosideration the basics rules of accessibility.

 ## 📂 2 Table of content